DonnumS/python-bug-tracker/README.md

 Different types of users:

+Admin:

+- Can add and delete users
+- Can create and remove bugs
-- Admin: Can create, delete and mark bugs as completed.
-Can also add users and delete them.
+- Can mark bugs as completed
+- Can view all bugs that are completed or uncompleted

+Moderator:

-- Moderator: Can create and mark bugs as completed.
-Can also delete them
+- Can create and remove bugs
-- User: Can mark bugs as completed
+- Can mark bugs as completed

-All users can view the bugs stored in the database

-It works by storing data for each bug in a local mySQL database.

-The GUI is made using QT Designer:
+- Can view all bugs that are completed or uncompleted

+User:

+- Can only view the completed or uncompleted bugs.

+Some screenshots of the GUI